-The two greatest cores of its strength are a superb group of Hudson River School landscapes and a stunning selection of rugged realist paintings from Winslow Homer through the Ashcan School to Edward Hopper.
-The collection includes such landmarks of American art as William Sidney Mount's The Power of Music, Frederic Edwin Church's Twilight in the Wilderness, Albert Pinkham Ryder's The Racetrack (Death on a Pale Horse), and George Bellows's Stag at Sharkey's.
-The department's holdings also include approximately 100 works by Cleveland artists, a gathering that exemplifies the vital role the museum has played within the local art community.
-In addition, the museum houses a choice collection of American decorative arts, prints, drawings, photographs, and textiles, which are under the purview of their respective departments classified by media.
+The two greatest cores of its strength are a superb group of 19th-century landscapes and a strong selection of realist paintings from Winslow Homer through the Ashcan school to Edward Hopper.
+Early American modernism and Abstract Expressionism are also well represented.
+The collection includes such landmarks of American art as William Sidney Mount’s The Power of Music, Frederic Edwin Church’s Twilight in the Wilderness, Albert Pinkham Ryder’s The Race Track (Death on a Pale Horse), George Bellows’s Stag at Sharkey’s, and Augusta Savage’s Gamin.
+The collection also includes approximately 100 works by Cleveland artists, a gathering that exemplifies the vital role the museum has played within the local art community.
+In addition, the museum houses a choice collection of American decorative art, prints, drawings, photographs, and textiles, which are under the purview of their respective departments classified by media.